 Overview of the Strategic Action Imperatives

-Six, action-oriented imperatives were created to organize and synthesize the key watershed issues stakeholders described during the planning process.
+Six, action-oriented imperatives were created to organize and synthesize the key watershed strategies stakeholders described during the planning process to address the key issues.
 In addition, four cross-cutting imperatives are essential to the success of each of the action-oriented imperatives — Regional Capacity, Coordination, and Collaboration, Public Awareness and Support, and Monitoring and Data Sharing, and Funding and Investments.

 Cross-Cutting Imperatives